 I’m not generally a fan of fruit in salads, but when they are paired with salty cheese and other contrasting flavour elements, they seem to work.
-My pear, blue cheese and walnut salad with a maple vinaigrette remains one of the most popular recipes on this site for some strange reason.
-Either people love pears in salad, or its a classic combination that never goes out of fashion.
+My pear, blue cheese, and walnut salad with a maple vinaigrette is always a winner.
+Either people love pears in salad or it’s a classic combination that never goes out of fashion.

 So here is the recipe I tried out. * I may have made a bit more dressing and used more pumpkin seeds

 - 1 small butternut

 - 2 T water

 - 2 Abate Fetel pears – firm but ripe – diced

 - 1/4 goats cheese feta (I used goats cheese)

 - 2 T olive oil